 Senior Independent Practicum

-All Hartwick College nursing students are required to complete a seven-week Senior Independent Practicum in their last semester.
+All Hartwick College nursing students are required to complete a five-week Senior Independent Practicum in their last semester.
 Students choose their own clinical sites and areas of specialization.
-Like any internship, it is a great opportunity to learn in a hands-on setting, and can provide an important connection after graduation.
+It is a great opportunity to learn in a hands-on setting, and can provide an important connection after graduation.

 Rural Health Nursing Theory and Practice